Kappyh/Kappyh/README.md

 🌱 I’m currently learning React, PHP and Flutter.

-👯 I’m looking to collaborate on **React Native, React or Flutter projects**
+👯 I’m looking to collaborate on **React Native, React, Electron, Angular or Flutter projects**

 💬 Ask me about Angular, Typescript, VueJS or PWA